How long is MindsEye?

 How long to beat MindsEye?

-As the game isn't out at the time of writing, we don't have any anecdotal evidence of how long it will take to beat MindsEye yet.
-However, in interviews director Leslie Benzies has said that MindsEye provides around 20 hours of no-filler content as players want games they can actually reach the end of, and that "20ish" hours to beat is a "good length for a game."
+Now the game has been released, we have a better idea of how long it will take to beat MindsEye as there is anecdotal evidence to compare to the developers' claims.
+In interviews director Leslie Benzies has said that MindsEye provides around 20 hours of no-filler content as players want games they can actually reach the end of, and that "20ish" hours to beat is a "good length for a game."

-Benzies has stated his aim to "create something that is finishable, but have some side things that will fill out the universe," so it's possible that it will take around 20 hours to beat MindsEye's main story while having other activities available to extend that time if you want to partake.
-There's also a "Premium Pass" that's currently bundled for free with pre-orders, including a Horde Mode mission and three future extra missions and challenges drops from Q3 2025 to Q1 2026, so those will extend the MindsEye length further if you get the pass.
+Benzies has stated his aim to "create something that is finishable, but have some side things that will fill out the universe," so it's possible that it could take around 20 hours to beat MindsEye's main story while having other activities available to extend that time if you want to partake.
+There's also a "Premium Pass" that was initially bundled for free with pre-orders, including a Horde Mode mission and three future extra missions and challenges drops from Q3 2025 to Q1 2026, so those will extend the MindsEye length further if you get the pass.

 © GamesRadar+.
 Not to be reproduced without permission.